vegaprotocol/documentation/docs/concepts/vega-chain/network.md

 import NetworkParameter from '@site/src/components/NetworkParameter';
 import Topic from '/docs/topics/_topic-staking.mdx'

+The Vega network is operated by a number of independent validators, who each run a [validator node](validator-nodes.md), and may also run [data nodes](data-nodes.md).

 ## Network life
 Vega networks will, at least initially, run for a limited time only, and chain restarts will pick up from the most recent valid state.
 A network restart will be driven by situations including Vega protocol and Tendermint software upgrades.